The I-Don't-Want-to-Use-Lube Blues

 So, if we're looking to have intercourse be this thing that we're always ready for every day of the month, or always get super-excited about (which is going to be tough for people who know it's not going to result in orgasm and/or be all that exciting), that our sexual selves are always all into, that simply may not be a very realistic expectation, especially without some additions, like adding manual sex or masturbation to intercourse, or like adding a lubricant when we need one because it feels good.
 That may also mean changing the way we have sex so that intercourse isn't our main course, but a more occasional kind of sex.

-I think it's sound to entertain the theoretical possibility -- though this may well not be correct or speak for the sexual reality or experiences of all women -- that there's a reason vaginal intercourse is often most comfortable when we're ovulating (and thus, have some extra lubrication due to the changes in the fluidity of our cervical mucus), because that just may be an activity which is more about making babies than having sex.
+I think it's sound to entertain the theoretical possibility -- though this may well not be correct or speak for the sexual reality or experiences of all people with vaginas -- that there's a reason vaginal intercourse is often most comfortable when we're ovulating (and thus, have some extra lubrication due to the changes in the fluidity of our cervical mucus), because that just may be an activity which is more about making babies than having sex.
 That isn't to say it's all it has to be, mind you.
 It doesn't, especially if that isn't all it's about for you (I know when I have it, it's certainly not for me).
 Rather, I'm merely suggesting that using lubricants with some frequency for vaginal sex that's about pleasure, not just procreation, makes sense for more than one reason.
 For those talking about wanting things to be natural, and avoiding lubes while still having intercourse, that may be something to think about.